MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

 ---
 title: "Tutorial: Shape and combine data in Power BI Desktop"
-description: In this tutorial, you learn how to shape and combine data in Power BI Desktop
+description: Learn how to shape and combine data in Power BI Desktop using web data sources with this comprehensive tutorial.
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: pbi-data-sources
 ms.topic: tutorial
-ms.date: 11/10/2023
+ms.date: 09/20/2024
 LocalizationGroup: Transform and shape data
 #Customer intent: As a data analyst or report creator, I want to connect to more than one data source, so that I can use those data sources to create data models and build reports.
 ---